-A student who spends part of an academic year at the College may be declared a Dean's List student by the Dean of Studies if extraordinary circumstances prevent full-time attendance or if the student is on a Union-sponsored term in industry or special Union-sponsored internship, has taken at least six courses for a grade, and the academic index for the courses taken is at least 3.50 with no grades of D or F. Normally, such a student would be expected to take eight courses at Union to qualify for Dean's List.
-Last term seniors who need only two courses to graduate may still be eligible for Dean's List provided both courses are graded, e.g. one of them cannot be taken pass/fail.
+A student who spends part of an academic year at the College may be admitted to the Dean's List by the Dean of Studies if extraordinary circumstances prevent full-time attendance and the academic index for the courses taken is at least 3.50 with no grades of D or F. Last term seniors who need only two courses to graduate may still be eligible for Dean's List provided both courses are graded, e.g. neither can be taken pass/fail.

-Graduation with Distinction: Union College recognizes academic distinction by awarding some degrees summa cum laude, magna cum laude, and cum laude, these Latin honors signifying various levels of the graduates' cumulative grade point averages.
+Graduation with Distinction: Union College recognizes academic distinction by awarding some degrees summa cum laude, magna cum laude, and cum laude, these Latin honors signify various levels of the graduates' cumulative grade point averages.
 The faculty has the responsibility and authority for setting the levels necessary to attain the various honors.
 Standards are summa cum laude (3.80 or better), magna cum laude (3.65 or better), and cum laude (3.50 or better).
 To be eligible, students must have taken at least eighteen courses toward their undergraduate degree while enrolled at Union.

-Departmental Honors: In general, students become eligible for departmental honors provided that they (1) have achieved a cumulative index of 3.3 or better; (2) have an index of 3.3 or better in courses taken in the major with grades of A- or better in at least three such courses, exclusive of the senior thesis; (3) completed their Senior Writing Experience on which a grade not lower than A minus has been earned (4) satisfy any other requirements set by the major department, and (5) have taken the final six terms of their program at Union or elsewhere in a study program approved by Union.
+Departmental Honors: In general, students become eligible for departmental honors provided that they (1) have achieved a cumulative index of 3.3 or better; (2) have an index of 3.3 or better in courses taken in the major with grades of A- or better in at least three such courses, exclusive of the senior thesis; (3) completed their Senior Writing Experience on which a grade not lower than A-has been earned (4) satisfy any other requirements set by the major department, and (5) have taken the final six terms of their program at Union or elsewhere in a study program approved by Union.
 Students should consult their departments for complete information.
 In the case of interdepartmental majors, students must satisfy the above for each department, except that for (2), they need to have at least two (not three) grades of A- or better in each department.
-Interdepartmental majors also must submit to the Honors Committee, through the major departments, evidence of independent work of substance and distinction, in the form of a thesis or some other written or documented work on which a grade not lower than A minus has been earned, and they must be nominated by both of the major departments.
+Interdepartmental majors also must submit to the Honors Committee, through the major departments, evidence of independent work of substance and distinction, in the form of a thesis or some other written or documented work on which a grade not lower than A- has been earned, and they must be nominated by both of the major departments.
+Leadership in Medicine students are not subject to the above restrictions on interdepartmental majors.